Exploring Belarus’s massive gender longevity gap

 Aside from financial challenges, Belarusian sport faces a decreasing talent pool.
 At present the national sports industry competes with numerous entertainment giants.
 Films, concerts, clubs, cafes, the internet and computer games simultaneously fight for young Belarusians’ attention.
 While Soviet youngsters pursued sports activities due to the lack of entertainment, contemporary Belarusian teenagers possess plenty of it.
 Moreover, music idols such as Rihanna and Jay-Z score higher in teen popularity than the biggest national sports stars, including Victoria Azarenka and Alexander Hleb.
 As a result, many potential sporting talents do not develop their potential.

 Expensive sports equipment also deters talented children.
 Youth hockey equipment costs between $600-800 (approximately one-and-a-half times the average Belarusian monthly salary); especially problematic for a growing teenager who requires new hockey equipment each year.
+While golfers will need a golf launch monitor to effectively practice at home.

 A rhythmic gymnastics suit costs $400 and lasts just half a year.
 A high quality tennis racquet costs about $3,000 (or nearly eight times the average Belarusian salary).
 Belarusian parents therefore have to think twice before investing in their child’s sports activities.
 In this way, the proclaimed state support for national sport looks rather hypocritical.